cwchentw/objcgic/README.md

 * Clang or GCC with Objective-C support
 * Cocoa or GNUstep

-Test against GNUStep on openSUSE Leap 15.2.
-It should work on MacOS as well, though untested.
+Tested against GNUStep on openSUSE Leap 15.2.
+It should work on MacOS as well.

 [cgic](https://github.com/boutell/cgic) itself is not needed because the repo bundles its snapshot.